Promote culture exchange and learning opportunities through our projects in Chikwawa, Malawi

-Volunteer in Malawi with COFO – We are a small local organization based in Chikwawa involved in a youth empowerment, education, women empowerment that aims at reducing the HIV/AIDS care and prevention among young people through access to information and capacity building in life skills, sexual reproductive health, Leadership skills, positive living and recreational activities.
-The program is targeting in and out of school young people both girls and boys in Chikwawa semi-urban and rural area.
+Volunteer in Malawi with COFO – We are a small local organization based in Chikwawa involved in youth empowerment, education, and women empowerment that aims at reducing the HIV/AIDS care and prevention among young people through access to information and capacity building in life skills, sexual reproductive health, Leadership skills, positive living and recreational activities.
+The program is targeting in and out-of-school young people both girls and boys in Chikwawa semi-urban and rural areas.

 What are the tasks and activities involved?

 We ask the volunteer to teach English, Mathematics, play games and bring a bit of light and love in this area with your personality and skills to the children and community in large.
 Once you visit us, you will be teaching at school from Monday-Friday and we encourage you to help the staff and plan additional activities in the afternoon.
 You will also provide various activities to the children in the area, such as

 - art drawing,

 - Community Forum (COFO) is a not-for-profit organization, which builds community-driven approaches to sustainable development.
 Our interventions focus on improving the lives of women and girls, education and vocational skills enhancement, climate change intervention, food security, health and nutrition promotion, and HIV/AIDS awareness-raising and prevention.
 It was incorporated in Malawi as a not-for-profit Company limited by guarantee in June 2018 registration number 1011976.